 Knowledge Area Total Hours of Coverage

-AR/Architecture and Organization 1
+Architecture and Organization (AR) 1

-CN/Computational Science 1
+Computational Science (CN) 1

-DS/Discrete Structures 1
+Discrete Structures (DS) 1

-IAS/Information Assurance and Security 1
+Information Assurance and Security (IAS) 1

-NC/Networking and Communication 6
+Networking and Communication (NC) 6

-OS/Operating Systems 0.2
+Operating Systems (OS) 0.2

-SF/Systems Fundamentals 1.8
+Systems Fundamentals (SF) 1.8

 See note in "Format of the Course" on number of contact hours

 This course is not required in our curriculum.
 Majors are required to complete two elective courses.
 This course fulfils that requirement, but they have many other choices.
 Data Structures and Computer Organization are prerequisites.
 The course is limited to 10 students.
-Typical enrolment falls between 6 and 10.
+Typical enrollment falls between 6 and 10.